 - Use xdmp:database-node-query-rolesets for documents with protected paths that are already in MarkLogic.
-See "Helper Functions for Query Rolesets" on page 87 for information. - Use xdmp:node-query-rolesets to configure query rolesets as documents are being loaded into MarkLogic.
-See "Helper Functions for Query Rolesets" on page 87 for information. - Use sec:add-query-rolesets to manually create the query rolesets on a case-by-case basis.
+See Helper Functions for Query Rolesets [67] for information. - Use xdmp:node-query-rolesets to configure query rolesets as documents are being loaded into MarkLogic.
+See Helper Functions for Query Rolesets [67] for information. - Use sec:add-query-rolesets to manually create the query rolesets on a case-by-case basis.

 This last method of manually creating query rolesets works for simple examples and cases where there are not many protected paths.
 If you have a single protected path that matches an element like one in the examples above (with no overlaps), use a simple rule to create the query roleset in the Admin UI.
-See "Add Protected Paths and Query Rolesets" on page 50 for details
+See Section 6.2.4, "Add Protected Paths and Query Rolesets" [35] for details